-Have you ever owned a piece of wooden furniture and noticed that there are dark circles on it?
+Have you ever owned a piece of wooden furniture and noticed dark circles.
 You may have even tried painting the wood and found that these circles bleed through the paint.
 They are called wood knots and look like this:

 The knot is formed when a branch has fallen off the tree.
-This branch may have died and fallen off, or it could have fallen as a result of natural causes, such as strong winds.
+This branch may have died and fallen off, or it could have fallen due to natural causes, such as strong winds.
 Where the branch has detached, the tree continues to grow around it as its trunk expands over time.
 Knots don't usually affect things that are made of wood, such as furniture or floorboards.
-They may change the appearance of the wood but they don't impact the structure of your furniture.
+They may change the wood's appearance but don't impact your furniture's structure.
 However, timber with a lot of knots may not be suitable for applications where it bears a lot of weight (such as the beams in a house) because it can be structurally weaker.

 The two most common types are tight knots and loose knots.
-There are other kinds too, which we'll discuss a bit further down.
+However, there are other kinds too, which we'll discuss further.

 Loose knots are when the branch has died and is embedded in the tree.
 When this wood is cut for timber, the knot can easily fall out and leave a hole.
 It is these knots that reduce the strength of the wood.

-The other types of knot that you may find are called epicormic sprouts and are caused by excessive pruning.
+The other types of knots that you may find are called epicormic sprouts and are caused by excessive pruning.
 Epicormic buds lie dormant under the tree's bark.
-Their growth is suppressed because the tree's energy is put into growing active shoots that are higher up the tree.
-If a tree has been excessively pruned, buds and branches that are lower down get more light, which can make these dormant epicormic sprouts active.
+Their growth is suppressed because the tree's energy is put into growing active shoots higher up the tree.
+If a tree has been excessively pruned, buds and branches lower down get more light, which can make these dormant epicormic sprouts active.
 These epicormic branches should be removed, otherwise lots of knots can form in the wood.

 If your timber has knots, there are some steps that you need to take to ensure they are secure and won't fall out.

 First, identify if they're tight or loose knots.
-Loose knots will have lots of cracks and gaps around the edge and you may be able to feel it move if you apply a small amount of pressure.
+Loose knots will have lots of cracks and gaps around the edge, and you may be able to feel them move if you apply a small amount of pressure.
 Tight knots will look like they've already been sanded into the wood.
 They should be smooth and shouldn't move at all.

 Once you've identified your loose knots, you should use a small amount of clear epoxy resin to fill in the gaps around the knot and ensure that it won't fall out.
 Once the resin has dried, you'll be able to sand and cut your wood without worrying about the knot falling out.

-If you aren’t painting the wood, knots can add charm and interest to a piece of furniture.
+Knots can add charm and interest to a piece of furniture if you aren't painting the wood.